What is business process automation? Benefits and uses

 What is workflow automation?

-Common workflow automation examples:
+Common workflow automation examples include:

-- Routing purchase orders through chains where managers approve them
+- Routing purchase orders through approval chains

 - Onboarding new employees across HR, IT, and payroll